Nathan-freelance-dev/Nathan-freelance-dev/README.md

 - 👨‍🏭 I currently work with `javaScript`, `React.js`, `Bootstrap`, `Sass / scss`, `CSS` and `Html`

-- :mailbox:How to reach me on: nathanfreelancedev@gamil.com
+- :mailbox:You can mail me through: nathanfreelancedev@gamil.com

 <!---
 CODESNIPSS/CODESNIPSS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.